click to call

 4. Are they in line on a level surface (not sloped)?

-5. New columns ok next to existing, or do they need to go behind existing or do the existing need to be removed and replaced?
+5. Are new columns okay next to existing ones?
+Do they need to go behind existing ones?
+Do the existing ones need to be removed and replaced?

-Is it for preliminary pricing, for a loan, or just a conceptual budget for future planning purposes?
+Is it for preliminary pricing, a loan, or a conceptual budget for future planning?
 Does the client want the budget conservative (high), as close as possible, or low?
 If it is for a loan, you probably want it “conservative.”
 “As close as possible or low” could put the budget too unrealistic compared to the actual bid.

-As always, we are happy to help and/or answer any questions you may have.
+As always, we are happy to help and/or answer any questions.
+Contact Saunders Seismic today.